 Higher Education learners also take part in the annual National Student Survey.

-Outcomes of our 2020/2021 surveys indicate that 86% of further education learners and 79% of HE learners were satisfied with their experience at college.
+Outcomes of our 20210/20221 surveys indicate that 86% of further education learners were satisfied with their and 79% of HE learners were satisfied with their learning experience at college.